Grandview at Bay Beach

 • Energy Level: Low

 Small and compact in size, the French bulldog is a perfect pet to have in condo apartments.
 They have low energy levels and thrive best with plenty of human contact.
-They are easy to house train though some can be a bit stubborn.
+They are easy to house train, though some can be a bit stubborn.

+Their short coat is low-maintenance, though they may struggle with cold weather, making Florida a perfect environment for them.
 They are also perfect as watchdogs because they don’t bark without an obvious reason.

 4. Pugs